uber/cadence/docs/11_search.md

 - Range query on Cadence timestamp (StartTime, CloseTime, ExecutionTime) cannot be larger than 9223372036854775807 (maxInt64 - 1001)
 - Query by time range will have 1ms resolution
 - Query column names are case sensitive
-- ListWorkflow may take longer when retrieving a large number of workflow (10M+)
+- ListWorkflow may take longer when retrieving a large number of workflows (10M+)
 - To retrieve a large number of workflows without caring about order, use the ScanWorkflow API
 - To efficiently count the number of workflows, use the CountWorkflow API